We just moved into our residential facility. What paperwork and procedures do we need to do?

 I will be moving out of Graduate and Family Housing, but I do not know the exact date.
 What should I do?

 You must come to the Graduate and Family Housing office to complete your "Notice to Vacate" paperwork.
-You may be held financially responsible for a period of 60-days regardless of the date you physically leave the apartment.
+You may be held financially responsible for a period of 60-days regardless of the date you physically leave the residential unit.
 You must note that your move out date is "tentative".
 This means that you are unsure of the exact date.
 As soon as you know the exact date, you must contact our office.
 You will also need to contact your Resident Manager to schedule your check out inspection.